RichardBlazek/objsdl/README.md

 # README #

 This is an object wrapper around SDL library and its extensions SDL_ttf and SDL_img.
-You must download them.
-This library also needs to have downloaded [mylibraries](https://bitbucket.org/risa2/mylibraries).
+You need to download them as well as [mylibraries](https://github.com/RichardBlazek/mylibraries), if you want to use it.